IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Experiments

 \textbf{Evaluation Details.} We evaluate time series forecasting performance on the classic mean squared error (MSE) and mean absolute error (MAE).
+To directly reflect distribution shifts in time series, all the evaluations are conducted on original data without data scaling or normalization following settings of previous works~\cite{fan2023dish}.
 The reported metrics on real-world data are scaled for readability.
 More evaluation details are included in Appendix \ref{sec:appendix_more_real_evaluation_details}.